Simulation-of-AI-agents/Chat-to-PDF/README.md

 1. **More Practical Assignments:** Including more practical assignments focused on specific aspects of AI simulation would lead to better learning outcomes.
 2. **Extended Deadlines for Complex Projects:** More time for complex projects like this would help students delve deeper into the subject matter.
 3. **Collaborative Workshops:** Workshops where students collaborate and solve common problems would improve the learning experience.

 ---

-## Additional Notes

-- **Browser Recommendation:** Use Firefox or Safari, as larger PDFs may not display correctly in Chrome.

----